Around thirty-six days earlier…

 This Thursday night was no exception to recent weeks.
 Sandy received a call from John late in the afternoon to tell her he would be working on a difficult project and as a consequence, he would unfortunately be late home – once again.

 Sandy offered to bring his dinner down to the office.
-But when John declined the generous offer, she told him that she would prepare his dinner and leave it in the microwave for him to warm up whenever he got in.
+But when John declined, she told him she would prepare his dinner and leave it in the microwave for him to warm up whenever he got in.
 ‘Just don’t fill up on junk beforehand,’ were her last words to him before the phone call ended.

 Sandy was watching television when the doorbell rang distracting her from her Thursday night reality TV fix.

 Who could that be?
-She glanced at the over sized clock that commanded a dominating presence on their family room wall.
+She glanced at the over sized clock on their family room wall.

 When she opened the front door her welcoming, but curious smile quickly evaporated.
 Her heart sunk when she was confronted by two solemn faced police officers staring back at her.
 Typical of any person faced with this scenario she immediately thought the worse.